 How do I volunteer with a local program close to me?

-Contact your Regional Manager for a list of local opportunities in your area.
-Click here for a list of areas and the area’s Regional Manager.
+Contact your Sports and Program Manager for a list of local opportunities in your area.
+Click here for a list of areas and the area’s Sports and Program Manager.

 How do I become a SOGA coach?

 To become a coach, you must get certified through SOGA in the sport that you wish to coach.
-If you are interested in coaching, click here to find your Regional Manager.
-Please contact your Regional Manager to obtain information on becoming a coach.
+If you are interested in coaching, click here to find your Sports and Program Manager.
+Please contact your Sports and Program Manager to obtain information on becoming a coach.

 What is the time commitment for volunteering?